XPRESSyourself/XPRESSplot/docs/content/analysis.rst

 ####################
 Analysis
 ####################
-|The following commands rely heavily on the matplotlib (DOI:10.5281/zenodo.2577644) and seaborn (DOI:10.5281/zenodo.883859) libraries, but have been modified in many cases for ease of plotting given the formatting of XPRESStools datasets.
+|The following commands rely heavily on the matplotlib (DOI:10.5281/zenodo.2577644) and seaborn (DOI:10.5281/zenodo.883859) libraries, but have been modified in many cases for ease of plotting given the formatting of xpressplot datasets.

 ==============================
 Formatting Notes